RSGzen/Arcade/README.md

 iii) Enjoy!

 # Issues and Features Feedback
-- Head to "discussion" tab to create a new discussion
+- Head to "issues" tab to create a new issue
 - Feel free to report any bugs if found
 - Feel free to discuss about any features that you found lacking in
+- Our group will take time and effort in replying and improving our project

 # Ownership of Program
 - This program is created solely for assignment purposes by: